 Self-awareness doesn’t mean not having confidence in yourself.
 Instead, self-awareness means taking risks informed by an understanding of your limits and what is realistic for you at this moment in time.

-If you’re finding yourself overwhelming and unable to complete projects or tasks frequently, take a second to reflect.
+If you’re finding yourself overwhelmed and unable to complete projects or tasks frequently, take a second to reflect.

 Assess your capacity and how much time and energy different tasks will require of you before automatically accepting the work.